-- 6. In the Command field, click the Browse button then navigate to, and open, the application or script you want to run.
-Alternatively, in the Command field, you can type a command as you would enter it in a terminal to run the application.
-This could simply be the name of the application, the name of your script, or even a long, complex command. - 7.
-Next, in the Comment field, enter a description if you wish one to appear when you hover over the icon in the menu. - 8.
+- 7. In the Comment field, enter a description that will appear when you hover over the icon in the menu. - 8.
 To change the icon for the menu item, click on the icon that is displayed by default.
 It's a button!
 Browse the icons and pixmap folders to select the icon you want to use, then click Open.
 For this example, we use a coffee cup icon located here:

-/usr/share/icons/Humanity/categories/48/applications-java.svg
+'''

+/usr/share/icons/hicolor/48/apps/

+caffeine.png

+'''